From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

-To answer this RQ, we evaluate the performance of SOTA LLMs using zero-shot prompting against various post-training methods to assess the current SOTA in LLM-based VD.
-In addition to the post-training methods introduced in Section~\ref{sec:filter}, we include representative LLMs from the DeepSeek, Qwen, GPT, and Gemini series, as well as recent VD-specific post-training methods such as R2VUL~\citep{58}, ReVD~\citep{57}, VulnLLM-R~\citep{55}, and MARCO~\citep{60} in our evaluation.
+Beyond existing empirical studies on VD that focus solely on evaluating LLM performance under prompt engineering settings, this section emphasizes the performance gains of different post-training methods relative to base models and the gap between VD-specialized LLMs and ultra-large scale LLMs, providing insights for future work on post-training LLMs for VD.
+Specifically, in addition to post-training methods introduced in Section~\ref{sec:filter}, our evaluation includes representative LLMs from the DeepSeek, Qwen, GPT, and Gemini families, as well as recent VD-specific post-training methods such as R2VUL~\citep{58}, ReVD~\citep{57}, VulnLLM-R~\citep{55}, and MARCO~\citep{60}.

-The results in Table~\ref{tab:performance_comparison} demonstrate that the on-policy RL algorithm GRPO outperforms all other post-training baselines.
-Specifically, Qwen3-4B-GRPO achieves a relative F1 improvement of approximately 22.3\% over the zero-shot Qwen3-235B-A22B, significantly boosting recall while maintaining high precision.
-Furthermore, Qwen3-4B-GRPO's pass@8 shows a 6.5\% relative increase compared to its SFT counterpart.
-This highlights that on-policy RL, by encouraging self-exploration on difficult samples, effectively improves the accuracy of rollouts sampled during test-time scaling, underscoring its indispensable role in the VD post-training pipeline.
-DPO and ORPO follow as the next best performers, both enhancing VD capabilities to varying degrees.
+The results in Table~\ref{tab:performance_comparison} demonstrate that under the specification-based reward guidance, the on-policy RL algorithm GRPO outperforms all other post-training baselines.
+Specifically, Qwen3-4B-OpenVul achieves a 183\% relative improvement in P-Pass@1 over the original Qwen3-4B model, even surpassing Qwen3-235B-A22B and gemini-2.5-flash, which are dozens of times larger.
+Furthermore, Qwen3-4B-OpenVul’s P-Pass@8 of 47.01\% exceeds all other models, highlighting that on-policy RL, by encouraging self-exploration on difficult samples, effectively improves the accuracy of rollouts sampled during test-time scaling, underscoring its indispensable role in post-training pipelines for LLM-based VD.

-Conversely, several VD-specific post-training methods yielded suboptimal results.
-Models like R2VUL and ReVD, despite being trained on a Qwen3-4B base, underperform relative to the original model.
+Conversely, several VD-specific post-training methods yield suboptimal results.
+Models like R2VUL and ReVD even underperform relative to the original Qwen3-4B.
 This decline is attributed to their use of rationalization during SFT data curation (as discussed in Section~\ref{rq:sft_data_curation}), which induces hallucinations.
-In contrast, DPO and ORPO leverage rejection sampling to ensure higher data integrity.
+In contrast, DPO and ORPO leverage rejection sampling to ensure higher data integrity, achieving top-tier performance among off-policy optimization methods.
 Notably, while VulnLLM-R incorporates data filtering, its reliance on CWE types may limit SFT data quality.
-Similarly, although MARCO utilizes GRPO, its coarse-grained detection-based reward misleads the RL training process, causing it to fall below the SFT baseline.
-These findings reaffirm that both data curation and reward system design are the primary determinants of post-training success.
+Similarly, although MARCO trains the policy model using GRPO, its coarse-grained detection-based reward misleads the RL training process, causing it to fall below the SFT baseline.
+These findings reaffirm that beyond the algorithm, data curation and reward system design are the primary determinants of post-training success in VD.